vzaccaria/vzaccaria.github.io/_posts/2021-08-24-starting-a-terminal-from-notion.md

 ---

 > Note: the following tip uses [Gotty](https://github.com/yudai/gotty) in a
-> fairly unsecure way.
-You can improve the security by following the guidelines
+> fairly insecure way (no username or password).
+You can improve the security by
-> available on its
+> following the guidelines available on its
 > [Github page](https://github.com/yudai/gotty#security-options)

 Notion is my current go-to app for collecting work and personal life notes.